Skidding Maryland tries to slow down No. 3 Ohio State

 KEY MATCHUP

 Ohio State QB Justin Fields vs. Maryland’s defense.
-Fields can complete passes almost at will and make things happen with his feet when necessary.
+Fields has been able to complete passes almost at will and make things happen with his feet when necessary.
 Maryland has the worst pass defense in the Big Ten, so expect the sophomore Georgia transfer to have a huge day.
-Fields is competing nearly 69% of his passes and has thrown for 24 touchdowns.
+Fields is completing nearly 69% of his passes and has thrown 24 for touchdowns.

 PLAYERS TO WATCH